 I was sitting at my desk not too long ago, front door open to catch the breeze, when I noticed a car pull up outside, bearing the label “Corix Utility Services.”
-A mousy little man emerged from the car holding a leaflet.
+Shortly a mousy little man emerged from the vehicle holding a leaflet.
 He wore a strange expression, seemed to have trouble expressing himself, and had nervous, darting eyes.
 I was instantly reminded of Andy Kauffman’s Foreign Man character, all weirdly inappropriate expressions and evasive manners.
 Foreign Man stands at full arm’s length and hands me one of those blue little hangers they leave on your door when they are about to cut off your electricity.
 Then he turns on his heel and departs about as fast as his skinny little legs can carry him.

 This kind of surprised me, because to the best of my knowledge I was current on the bill.
 So I went to the Austin Energy website and logged into my account to find a most unwelcome surprise: a huge bill, larger than I had ever before received.
 After picking myself up off the floor, I took a closer look at this bill.
 In addition to the hefty monthly electricity charge, inflated by recent rate hikes and a slew of new and opaquely named fees, was a nearly $1000 upcharge covering 8 months of bills.
-This series of bill had been recalculated, apparently, on a higher rate plan than had previously applied.
+This series of bills had been recalculated, apparently, on a higher rate plan than had previously applied.
 Retroactively.
 And the recalculated balance was due.
 Right now.
 Nice.

 Convinced that there must have been some kind of billing mistake, I called the main number for the City of Austin Utilities, and after working through the menu of options to reach a representative for commercial accounts, was informed that “due to the high call volume” there would be a formidably long wait time.
 I guessed that I wasn’t the only one to get an unpleasant surprise that day.